mignon-p/hs-mercury-api/README.md

 their counterparts in the C API, with the `TMR_` prefix dropped.
 For more in-depth, language-independent documentation of Mercury API, see [Mercury API Programmers Guide][2].

+This package includes a copy of the Mercury API C library, so no external libraries are necessary.
+Several small bug fixes have been applied to the included version of the library.

 The Haskell binding doesn't support background reads.
 I recommend that you just spawn a new Haskell thread and do foreground reads